En-Be/We-Touch/APPROACH.md

     - Next 4 with same behaviour but triangle sprite?
     - 4 after that same behaviour but with cross sprite?
     - 12 types after that same behaviours and sprites but different colours?
-- Make a tool for me to record my finger movements and add them to the gesture library

 - Redesign (colour, sizes, font)